Renormalization Group Analysis of Turbulent Hydrodynamics

 \subsubsection{Toy Systems}

-We worked with a number of unphysical systems for trials of the algorithm and analysis tools, thus merely looking for interesting structures.
+We worked with a number of unphysical systems for testing the algorithm and analysis tools, thus merely looking for nontrivial structures.
 These systems were defined by an action consisting of a propagator, a two-field- and a four-field-interaction, where the field was a $3$-vector-field.
 Parameters were deliberately adjusted to allow the presence of different fixed points.

 Investigations of the coupling space were mainly done using the shooting method, which is especially useful for finding fixed points.
 In practice, one initiates a number of RG-flows, starting from initial conditions sufficiently close to each other, and searches the topology of the flow for interesting structures.
-An example can be seen in Fig.~\ref{gesamt}, where the location of the fixed point is easy to guess.

-To identify the location more precisely, one would repeat the method with initial conditions closer to the guessed fixed point couplings, leading to a picture similar to Fig.~\ref{zoom}.
+To identify the location of the fixed point more precisely, one repeats the method with initial conditions closer to the estimated fixed point couplings, leading to a picture like Fig.~\ref{zoom}.
 In this way, one approaches the fixed point iteratively.
 Following this procedure, the simulated trajectories approach the ideal trajectories, i.e.\ the flows directly running into our out of the fixed point.

 The shooting method is limited by the numerical accuracy of the computer program, and the stepsize adjustment of the flow integration, as the algorithm slows down drastically when a fixed point is approached.